Designing for Anxieties

 There are three frameworks, or customer lenses, that have influenced me the most as a product designer: Jobs-to-be-done, B.J.
 Fogg’s Behavior Model, and onboarding journeys.
 Although they were most likely created without consciously relating to one another, they are extremely complementary in how they view anxieties and their influence on behavior.
 I encourage you to take a deeper look at each of these outside of this article to witness their full magic and glory (links provided at the end), but for now I’ll briefly explain what they are and how they relate to this topic.

-Customers hire products and services to get jobs done.
-True statement.
-What’s also true is that customers will choose and judge a product based on its ability to help them achieve their desired outcome for that job.
-The beauty of the JTBD framework is that it allows us to understand how and for what reasons people choose/hire, one product over another.
-Armed with this type of information, we can build more attractive solutions that focus on their outcomes and that aim at getting them to hire our products instead of the competitor’s.
+Customers hire products and services to help us make progress in our lives — this is the Job that they want to get Done.
+Customers will choose and judge a product based on its ability to help them achieve their desired progress and outcome for that job.
+Once they find a product or service that helps them do that, the Job is considered Done in their mind and then they move on to other areas of their lives that they want to make progress.
+The beauty of the JTBD framework is that it allows us to understand the motivations behind why people choose, or “hire” one product over another.
+Armed with this type of information, we can build more attractive solutions and better positioning that focuses on the progress they’re looking to make and that aims at getting them to hire our products instead of the competitor’s.

 When I started learning about JTBD, one thing that really stood out was the focus on the customer’s anxieties around new solutions, and specifically, what is referred to as the four progress-making forces that can make or break adoption and retention.
 The four forces are divided into two groups: those that promote new choice, and those that block change.